jfrohnhofen/sacn-osc-bridge/README.md

 # sACN-to-OSC Bridge

-This is a very simple sACN to OpenSoundControl (OSC) bridge, that receives sACN broadcast messages for a single sACN universe, extracts the DMX value of a single channel in that universe, and sends a OSC command whenever the DMX value changes.
+This is a very simple sACN to OpenSoundControl (OSC) bridge, that receives sACN broadcast messages for a single sACN universe, extracts the DMX value of a single channel in that universe, and sends a OSC command whenever the DMX value changes from N to N+1.

 ## Command-line options